clementcollin99/football-players-analysis/readme.md

 ## Rough description of the dataset

 It contains +2500 rows and 124 columns.
 Each entry corresponds to a player.
-The first few columns are qualitative variables describing the player (its name, age, club, etc.) and the rest are "in-game" statistics (number of chances created, goals scored, assists, etc.).
+The first few columns are qualitative variables describing the player (its name, age, club, etc.).
+The others are "in-game" statistics (number of chances created, goals scored, assists, etc.).

 ## 1st task : players clustering